top of page

 • read about Milton Wolf's life here and here.

-• watch the film, Survival in Sarajevo
+• watch the film Survival in Sarajevo

-• After identifying a community problem, students must research about the problem and how local organizations are addressing it, create a visual presentation, and present their work to at least one group of people outside of their class and school community.
+• After identifying a community problem, students must research about the problem and how local organizations are addressing it, create a visual presentation, and present your work to at least one group of people outside of their class and school community.
 Be sure to read the suggestions and checklist for each of these steps on the webpages under "5 Steps to a Winning Project" in the menu at the top of this page.

 • An adult must confirm that the project has been presented to people or an organization outside of the class or school.
 Send confirmation via email to Lauren Granite at granite@centropa.org.

 • Cite your sources.
+We repeat: cite your sources.

-• Submit the project no later than Monday, April 29, 2024, 11:59pm (whatever time zone you're in).
+• Submit the project no later than Friday, April 17, 2026 11:59pm (whatever time zone you're in).

 Q: What criteria will you use to judge the projects?